jasonsheh/SiteScan/README.md

 # SiteScan
-A tool help get the basic information of one site, such as Ip, Used Scripts, Web Server and it can crawl the site to get a sitemap, also can test common sensitive dictionaries
+A tool help get the basic information of one site, such as Ip, Used Scripts, Web Server, whois infomation and it can crawl the site to get a sitemap, also can test common sensitive dictionaries,

 ## Usage